mistaOba/vue-dashboard/README.md

 yarn dev
 ```

-For reviewing project structure and other details, please visit their official [documentation](https://github.com/chrisvfritz/vue-enterprise-boilerplate).
+For reviewing project structure and other details, please visit the official [documentation](https://github.com/chrisvfritz/vue-enterprise-boilerplate).